marlonfrank30/f5-journeys/README.md

 Full Config migration - migrating a BIG-IP configuration from any version starting at 11.5.0 to a higher one, including VELOS and rSeries systems.
 Application Service migration - migrating mission critical Applications and their dependencies to a new AS3 configuration and deploying it to a BIG-IP instance of choice.
 More details can be found at https://github.com/f5devcentral/f5-journeys#description

-Tto start our installation let's make sure all the pre-requisits are in place first not only from a journeys's perspective but also in the k8s cluster itself.
+To start our installation let's make sure all the pre-requisits are in place first not only from a journeys's perspective but also in the k8s cluster itself.
+This repo assumes that you are using Ubuntu as the linux operating system even though references to other flavor have been made available.

 ## iSCSI services check for ubuntu